chrisonntag/cv/README.md

-# cv
+# Curriculum Vitae

-This is a cv template I wrote and designed for myself.
-I decided I will open source it once I got an internship offer.
-So here it is.
+This is my CV made with the wonderful LaTeX template from [Zeyi Fan](https://github.com/fanzeyi).
 You can preview it [here](./cv.pdf).

 ## Font

-This template uses [Raleway](https://github.com/impallari/Raleway) as main font.
-They are also open source!
+This template uses [Raleway](https://github.com/impallari/Raleway) as the main font, which is also open source!

 ## Build
 Use latexmk:

     latexmk -xelatex